electricpizzza/electricpizzza/README.md

 - 👋 Hi, I’m zakariae AKA @electricpizzza

-- 👀 I’m interested in everything IT related
+- 👀 I’m interested in everything IT related, Solving problems, New technologies, Indie & retro games and Nintendo culture.

-- 🌱 I’m currently working as a software developper for a startup company called [Inventis](https://inventis.ma/)
+- 🌱 I’m currently working as a software developper for a startup company called [Inventis](https://inventis.ma/).

 - 💞️ I’m looking to collaborate on many projects